 The vine is well resistant to various vine diseases.
-It produces colorful, alcohol-rich but low-acid reds with a floral aroma.
+It produces brightly colored, alcohol-rich but low-acid red wines with a floral aroma.
 The variety is in the region Piedmont grown and is there in the DOC wines Collina Torinese.
 Colline Novaresi.
 Colli Tortonesi.
 Monferrato.
 Piemonte and Pinerolese authorized.
 In Lombardy, there is confusion in the area Oltrepò Pavese a wine called Bonarda with the main part of the variety Croatina.
 The acreage in 2001 was 218 hectares (ex Wine Grapes).
-In the statistics of Kym Anderson in 2010 no strain of this name was expelled (?).
+In the statistics of Kym Anderson In 2010 no strain of this name was expelled (?).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012